 - Migratory children who qualify as homeless because they are children who are living in similar circumstances listed above.

 Contact: Enrollment Center (formerly known as Educational Placement Center)

 Living in San Francisco and applying to another district

-Parents/guardians must submit an interdistrict permit to the Educational Placement Center (EPC) if he/she lives in San Francisco and wants their child to attend a public school outside of San Francisco.
+Parents/guardians must submit an interdistrict permit to the Enrollment Center (EC) if he/she lives in San Francisco and wants their child to attend a public school outside of San Francisco.
 Verification of the San Francisco home address is required.
 Students receiving Special Education Services must also submit a copy of their Individualized Educational Plan.

 Interdistrict applications are reviewed weekly and forwarded to the requested district.
 Final approval is made by the requested district.
 Students who request interdistrict transfers cannot be guaranteed enrollment in SFUSD.
 Interdistrict permits must be applied for annually.